aocenas/todilo/README.md

 #test:

+`npm run-script js-test` for some rudimentary Jest tests, but because of https://github.com/facebook/jest/issues/243 they do not work on node 0.12 (they can be run on 0.10)
-There are only python tests for now, you can run them with: `npm test`
+`npm run-script python-test` for some python API tests `npm test` runs both